 Additional Services Notes:

-Operating Environment Data provided in partnership with Hickey & Associates.
-Rankings reported on a scale of 1 (least favorable) to 10 (most favorable).
+Operating Environment Rankings reported on a scale of 1 (least favorable) to 10 (most favorable).

 Human Capital